sanjayc208/react-fox-toast/README.md

 ## Installation

-First, install the package via npm or yarn:
+First, install the package via npm or yarn or pnpm:

 ```bash
 npm install react-fox-toast